-So, instead of having a Research & Development department, we have created a dynamic Research & Development network – that we can all step in and out of.
+Instead of having a Research & Development department, we have created a dynamic Research & Development network that we can all step in and out of.
 We call this sLAB.

-Through sLAB we ensure a tight bond between our research and our practice; a studio culture where sharing, continuous education, and employee-driven innovation are central; and that our staff’s collective experience and knowledge are made accessible in our projects.
+Through sLAB we ensure a tight bond between our research and our practice; we nurture a studio culture where sharing, continuous education, and employee-driven innovation are central qualities; and we ensure that our staff’s collective experience and knowledge are made accessible in our projects.

 sLAB is part of our work culture